Nightmares May be a Sign of Sleep ApneaDecember 10, 2021

 Snoring is also a common symptom of sleep apnea.
 If you have been told you snore, looking for other symptoms of the condition can help to affirm or eliminate the possibility of sleep apnea, although it is best to discuss chronic snoring with a dentist even if you do not have additional symptoms.

 At Mello & Tabib, our experienced NYC sleep apnea dentists provide customized and non-invasive solutions for people experiencing this common sleep disorder.
-Please call our Manhattan office at 212-452-3344 to schedule a treatment consultation today.
+Please call our Manhattan office at 212-452-3344 or visit our website to schedule a treatment consultation today.